Friday, May 29, 2026

 Hawaii Publishes 2024-25 Enrollment Data

-HIDOE releases 2024-25 enrollment data showing 167,076 students statewide — down 2,232, extending the longest decline streak in state history.
+HIDOE releases 2024-25 enrollment data showing 167,076 students statewide, down 2,232, continuing the state's near-unbroken decline since 2014.

 NM enrollment